Akamaozu/cjs-noticeboard/readme.md

 			ga('send', 'event', 'failed-ajax');
 		});

-Failed asset requests are now logged to console as well as sent to your Google Analytics account.
-Pretty straightforward, sensible extension.
+Failed asset requests are now logged to console as well as sent to your Google Analytics account. **Pretty straightforward, sensible extensions.**

 3. REAL SOLUTIONS
 ===
+---

-I'll be updating this section with links to off-the-shelf tools built with this tool that makes working in the browser really easy.
-That way you don't have to implement the Noticeboard yourself ... just grab a real solution and drop it in your project.
+*I'll be updating this section with links to off-the-shelf tools built with this tool that makes working in the browser really easy.
+That way you don't have to implement the Noticeboard yourself ... just grab a real solution and drop it in your project.*

 4. API
 ===
+---

 You don't like my Real Solutions??! **T_T**

 That's cool.
 Here's the Noticeboard API.
 Roll your own.
 See if I care.

+new Noticeboard(settings)
+---

+Create a new **Noticeboard** Instance.
+Behavior can be configured with **settings**.

+- **settings**
+	- type: Object `{}`
+	- required: false
+	- props:
+		- **logging**
+			- type: Boolean (`true` or `false`)
+			- required: false
+			- desc: Determines if the Noticeboard will notify subscribers of `log-entry`.

 Noticeboard.notify(notice, message, source)
 ---